messaoudi-mounir/buddypress-activity-privacy/readme.txt

 The plugin add the ability for members to choose who can read his activity before it posted (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-What's news In Buddypress Activity Privacy 1.2.x ?
+What's news In Buddypress Activity Privacy 1.3.x ?
+- The plugin work now on multi site Netowork.
 - A New privacy level (@mentioned only).
 When a member choose this privacy level, only mentioned members (and admin of course) can see the activity.

 Remark: Members mentioned in activity can see it's content whatever the privacy level.